TheNathannator/PlasticBand/Docs/_Templates/PS3 Base.md

 # Communicating with PS3 Guitars, Drums, and Similar

 The PS3 Guitar Hero and Rock Band peripherals are standard HID devices that all follow a similar report format.

-Unfortunately, if these devices are anything like a regular PS3 gamepad, the HID descriptor is not formed correctly.
-Manual parsing of the input report or use of a fixed descriptor is needed.

-Vendor ID is typically `0x12BA` but may vary.
-The IDs for a device are noted in the docs for the device.
+The Wii Rock Band peripherals follow this format as well.
+However, the DualShock 3 does not necessarily follow this format itself.
+Presumably the PS3/4/5 properly makes use of the HID descriptor for its input handling rather than assuming a specific state format.

+The HID descriptor for these devices unfortunately does not expose all of the axes with well-defined usage values, and instead throws the pressure and accelerometer axes into the vendor-defined usage page.
+Manual handling of these values is required if they contain desired state.

 ## Input Reports